 rpath=@loader_path which makes the dynamic loader look for dylibs in the directory of the exe first.

 The current directory

 The current directory is not used for finding shared libraries on Linux and OSX.
-It's only used on Windows, but has lower priority than the exe's directory (except on WinXP before SP2 where it has higher priority).
+It’s only used on Windows, but has lower priority than the exe’s directory.

 Finding terra modules